hpcSSG/FastEq/README.md

 # FastEq

 # Overview
-**FastEq** FastEq is a high-performance equivariant operator library that implements cuEquivariance’s core operators while fully supporting its API and interfaces.
+FastEq is a high-performance equivariant operator library that implements cuEquivariance’s core operators while fully supporting its API and interfaces.

 The operators implemented in FastEq include:
 - **ChannelWiseTensorProduct(cwtp)**